unionstreetmedia/minion-phabricator-plugin/README.md

 Make your minion talk to Phabricator.
 This essentially duplicates (a good portion of) the functionality that Phabricator's PhabricatorBot has.

+## Installation
+Clone this into a directory named `Phabricator` in your minion's `plugins` subdirectory.
+In the `Phabricator` directory, run

+    $ composer install

+to install the necessary library.

 ## Configuration
 Put something like the following in your minion's `config.php`.